By Madeleine Ortiz

 Don’t be afraid to advocate for yourself.

 80 percent* of doctors agree that obesity is a chronic and complex medical disease.
 Unfortunately, many of those same doctors believe that diet and exercise alone is a viable solution.
 “Diets don’t work,” says Dr. Lyon.
 The treatment for obesity is much more complex and requires a multifaceted approach, “and your weight is not your fault.”
-If your doctor places blame on you, makes you feel ashamed or simply has not yet had the training needed to help you, it’s OK to ask for a referral to a weight loss specialist.
-If they can’t or won’t give you a referral, it is OK to seek another doctor.
+If your doctor places blame on you, makes you feel ashamed or simply has not yet had the training needed to help you, it’s okay to ask for a referral to a weight loss specialist.
+If they can’t or won’t give you a referral, it is okay to seek another doctor.
 Don’t be afraid to advocate for yourself.
+If you’d like to see a physician who specializes in managing obesity, click here to find a doctor near you.
+Many physicians offer virtual consultations which makes it easier to get the right care.
+Just check the physician’s profile to see if virtual visits (via phone or video) are offered.

-*According to the ACTION study (learn more here: https://www.actionstudy.com/)
+*According to the ACTION study (learn more here)

 Know your insurance benefits.